caraya/xml-workflow/markdown-source/css-paged-media-styles.md

 ## Blockquotes, Pullquotes and Marginalia

-It's fairly easy to create sidebars in HTML so I've played a lot with pull quotes, blockquotes and asides as a way to move the content around without having to create or use specialized tags.
+It's fairly easy to create sidebars in HTML so I've played a lot with pull quotes, blockquotes and asides as a way to move the content around with basic CSS.
+We can do further work by tuning the CSS

 ```css
 aside {